ihazucha/toysim_server/README.md

     - timeline time ((mili)seconds)
     - timeline frames
     - ability to navigate in timeline fast
-  - general info panel
-    - dt and FPS of the simulation/car
-    - dt and FPS of the UI
-    - delay between the client and UI
-      - current value and history (plot)
 - menu of available controllers
   - controller panel for each controller